oracal/cv/cv.md

 Summary
 -------

-*   An intelligent software developer with strong mathematical skills.
-Very enthusiastic about technology.
-Always reading, coding, learning and improving.
+*   An intelligent software developer with strong analytical and problem-solving skills.
+Very enthusiastic and passionate about technology.
+Always reading, learning, programming and improving.

 Technical